-We have more information in our booklet Talking with someone who has cancer (page 108).
+We have more information in our booklet Talking with someone with cancer (see page 108).

 If you are looking after a family member or friend with cancer, you may be a carer.
-We have more information and practical tips for carers in our booklet Looking after someone with cancer (page 108).
+We have more information and practical tips for carers in our booklet Looking after someone with cancer (see page 108).